Gemstones-related

 Are local brokers allowed to participate?
 How does this work?

 Yes, brokers are an essential part of our program!
-We have six local brokers who regularly participate.
+We have 3-4 local brokers who regularly participate.
 They were all nominated by their communities as trustworthy, and we require them to maintain legal brokers' licenses.
 They pre-sort gemstones by type and grade at 'Market Days' (where the miners sell the gems) and they assist the miners in negotiations in the sales room.
-Brokers make 5% of each sale, and 95% goes directly to the gem miner.
+Brokers make 5% of each sale, and 95% goes directly to the miner selling the gem.
 Each miner chooses who s/he wants to work with on Market Day.
 We love how this has helped build teamwork between miners and brokers, and allows us to benefit from the brokers' gemstone expertise.
+These brokers have been allowed to sell locally-sourced stones on a limited basis on the last day of the Market.

 Supporting Moyo Gems